cryptomkt/woocommerce-plugin/README.md

 ## Contribute

 Would you like to help with this project?
 Great!
 You don't have to be a developer, either.
-If you've found a bug or have an idea for an improvement, please open an [issue](https://github.com/cryptomarket/woocommerce-plugin/issues) and tell us about it.
+If you've found a bug or have an idea for an improvement, please open an [issue](https://github.com/cryptomkt/woocommerce-plugin/issues) and tell us about it.

 If you *are* a developer wanting contribute an enhancement, bugfix or other patch to this project, please fork this repository and submit a pull request detailing your changes.
 We review all PRs!

 This open source project is released under the [MIT license](http://opensource.org/licenses/MIT) which means if you would like to use this project's code in your own project you are free to do so.
 Speaking of, if you have used our code in a cool new project we would like to hear about it!
-Please send us an email or post a new thread on [cryptomarket Labs](https://labs.cryptomarket.com).
+Please send us an email or post a new thread on [CryptoMarket Developers](https://developers.cryptomarket.com).

 ## License

-Please refer to the [LICENSE](https://github.com/cryptomarket/woocommerce-plugin/blob/master/LICENSE) file that came with this project.
+Please refer to the [LICENSE](https://github.com/cryptomkt/woocommerce-plugin/blob/master/LICENSE) file that came with this project.